JudeTulel/BlockFridge/README.md

    - A user buys tokens (e.g., £500 in "kitchen upgrade tokens") via the BlockFridge app.
 Funds are held in escrow on the blockchain.
 **2. Visit a Shop**:
    - The user selects goods at a BlockFridge-partnered retailer (e.g., a furniture store).
-**3. Scan QR Code**:
+**3. Enters Shop Code**:
-   - The shop generates a QR code for the items.
-The user scans it to authorize payment.
+   - The shop has a code linked to it.
+The user enters it to authorize payment.
 **4. Secure Release of Funds**:
    - Tokens are transferred to the retailer **only after** the user collects the goods.
 **5. Insolvency Protection**: